Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 TP-Link BE95: A familiar Deco set

 Indeed, other than the complicated 6GHz, the Deco BE95 is identical to the BE85 in everything else.
-In fact, it's largely the same as any Deco set you've used.
+In fact, it's essentially the same as any Deco set you've used.
 The whole product line shares the same firmware, settings, and features.

-Available in a two-pack (for now), you can use any of the two units as the primary router to host an Internet connection.
-After that, plug the second unit in at a reasonable distance, and you'll get a mesh -- the two units are pre-synced
+Available as packs of two or three units, you can use any of the units as the primary router to host an Internet connection.
+After that, plug the second unit in at a reasonable distance, and you'll get a meshโ€”the hardware pieces are pre-synced.

 Optionally, and ideally, you can use a network cable to link them together via multi-Gigabit wired backhauling.
-In this case, you can place them farther apart -- like two ends of a large home -- and still get the best performance out of the mesh.
+In this case, you can place them farther apartโ€”like two ends of a large homeโ€”and still get the best performance out of the mesh.

-However, with wired backhauling, the idea of a second 6GHz band is somewhat irrelevant, as nothing beats wiring in networking.
+However, with wired backhauling, the BE95's second 6GHz band is somewhat irrelevant, if not a shortcoming.
+Nothing beats wiring in networking, and the mesh's extra band was never available to the clients in my experienceโ€”more below.

 The well-designed Deco app